piotr-yuxuan/closeable-map/doc/Development.md

 ## GitHub Actions

 - Once a month, automatically tries to update dependencies and push a commit is tests pass.
 - When a tag is pushed to main branch, run tests, build, and deploy package to Clojars.
 - When a commit is pushed to any branch, run tests.

+Repository secrets are used; see in repository settings how to add:
+`CLOJARS_USERNAME` and `CLOJARS_TOKEN`.

 ## Deploying a new version